Home » The Guide To Cheap Flights in Europe

 • There’s an option to fly to far away destinations with national carriers while low cost companies due to their aircraft types are limited to shorter routes

-However low cost airlines have somewhat of an ace up their sleeve, and although the main experience can be barebones, you can add plenty of “luxuries”, at an extra cost of course, to make your experience comparable to the one offered by bigger airlines.
+However low cost airlines have somewhat of an ace up their sleeve.
+Although the main experience can be barebones, you can add plenty of “luxuries”, at an extra cost of course, to make your experience comparable to the one offered by bigger airlines.

 Let’s talk about some common misconceptions that are associated with low cost companies.